opendistro/for-elasticsearch-docs/docs/security/configuration/concepts.md

 ---
 layout: default
 title: Authentication flow
-parent: Security - Configuration
+parent: Configuration
+grand_parent: Security
 nav_order: 1
 ---

 # Authentication flow

-Understanding the authentication flow is the best way to get started with configuring the security plugin.
+Understanding the authentication flow is a great way to get started with configuring the security plugin.

 1. To identify a user who wants to access the cluster, the security plugin needs the user's credentials.